 Mastery lies in immersing our selves in our immediate experience, in the spontaneous feeling level of our responses to our senses, without regard for their source and without preferring a particular outcome.
 Such immersion attains without labeling experience, becoming neither attracted nor repulsed by any of it, without analyzing, meditating upon or turning away from it.
 In other words, without turning it into an object of interest or adding it to a collection of memories, neither categorizing, discarding, nor even believing it.

-In so doing, we become immersed and detached simultaneously, watching from a vast view, yet also noticing, feeling and allowing right now.
-Since there is no need to review ideas or options, past or future, there is nothing to reflect upon.
+In so doing, we are simultaneously immersed and detached, watching from a vast view, yet also noticing, feeling and allowing right now.
+Since there is no need to review ideas or options, there is nothing to reflect upon.